sharpezoid/GibsMeDat/README.md

 - **MemeManifesto**: On-chain collaborative manifesto gated by RedBook Maximalists.
 - **GibsTreasuryDAO**: Simple DAO where RedBook holders allocate treasury funds.

 Static page located in `site/` can be deployed to [Fleek](https://fleek.co) for decentralised hosting.
+The root-level `index.html` simply redirects to this folder so that a default page is served when Fleek points to the repository root.

 ## Development